m-manav/Spectral-MPGNN/README.md

 cd Spectral-MPGNN
 ```

 Install uv.
-Then create a virtual environment using the lock file by running the following command:
+Then create a virtual environment using the lock file by running the following command in a terminal:

 ```bash
 uv sync